bettyblocks/tracy_web/README.md

 * Return location
 * Timing

-Only one tracer configuration can be active on a node.
-This is a limitation of the BEAM tracing API.
+Note that one process can be traced at a time per node.
+This is a limitation of Erlang's tracing API.
+In practice, this is not a big deal.

 ## Installation